benalavi/casper/README.md

     end

 We've found it particularly useful in conjunction with Selenium-based Javascript testing.
-We use it reliably test complex movements (such as a velocity-aware drag, or drag and drop between multiple containers with timeouts, etc...)
+We use it to reliably test complex movements (such as a velocity-aware drag, or drag and drop between multiple containers with timeouts, etc...)